pragdave/component/README.md

   end
   ~~~

 Pooled resources are always called transactionally, so there's no need
 to create a worker.
 You still have to initialize the component,
 though.

   ~~~ elixir
   StockQuoteConnection.initialize()

   values = pmap(symbols, &StockQuoteConnection.get_quote(&1))
   ~~~

+#### Hungry Components

 ### One and Two Way Functions